Saqlainahmed97/TimeSeriesForecasting/README.md

 1. ARMA (AutoRegressive Moving Average):
 The ARMA model is a classic time series forecasting approach that captures the autoregressive and moving average components of the energy consumption data.
 It considers the historical values and lagged errors to make accurate predictions.

-### Working on....

-2. LSTM (Long Short-Term Memory):
-The LSTM model is a deep learning technique that can effectively capture long-term dependencies in sequential data.
-It utilizes recurrent neural networks with memory cells to learn and predict energy consumption patterns, considering both short and long-term dependencies.

-3. SARIMA (Seasonal AutoRegressive Integrated Moving Average):
-The SARIMA model is a powerful time series forecasting method that takes into account seasonal patterns in the data.
-It combines the autoregressive, moving average, and seasonal components to accurately predict energy consumption based on historical patterns and trends.

 ### Requirements

 The implementation is based on Python 3.7 or later.
 The following libraries are required: